ShaunCurtis/Blazr.EditStateTracker/readme.md

 ### EditStateTracker

-Finally we need a component to plug everything together in the `EditForm`.
+Finally a component to plug everything together in the `EditForm`.

 The component:
 1. Captures the `EditContext`.
 2. Creates an `EditStateStore`.
 3. Hooks up a handler to the `OnFieldChanged` event of `EditContext`.

-`OnFieldChanged` calls `Update` on the store and if the edit state has changed invokes the `EditStateChanged` callback.
+`OnFieldChanged` calls `Update` on the store, and if the edit state has changed invokes `EditStateChanged`.

-The component implements Navigation locking if enabled by `LockNavigation`.
-The UI adds the `NavigationLock` component and wires it up.
+`LockNavigation` enables/disables navigation locking.
+The UI adds the `NavigationLock` component and wires it up if required.

-`OnLocationChanged` is the event handler for the component and prevents navigation when the form is dirty.
+`OnLocationChanged` is the callback handler for `NavigationLock` and prevents navigation when the form is dirty.

 ```csharp
 @implements IDisposable